yannickl88/di-react/README.md

 ```

 ## Acknowledgements
 * This library takes a lot of inspiration from the Angular, which also contains a Dependency Injection tool.
+This library tries to bring that same functionally to React.

 ## FAQ
 ### Why is there no way to inspect the registered service definitions?